 Guide to Mobilizing Local Assets and Your Organization’s Capacity

-Community Toolbox: Chapter 3 - Assessing Community Needs and Resources
+Community Toolbox: Chapter 3 – Developing a Plan for Assessing Community Needs and Resources

 Obesity Prevention Strategies for Rural Communities